vikramrkin/PaymentGateway/README.md

 This is the main project which has ASP.Net Core end points implemented in it.
 This is the starting point and as such setup the Web Host, services in container, logging, routing etc.
 This references all other projects to complete the requirement of building the payment gateway API.
 ### 2. Dto
-This is project holds Data Transfer Objects which are used in other projects.
+This is project holds Data Transfer Objects which are used to receive incoming data and send the responses.
 ### 3. Services
 This is the project which has the business logic in it.
 All the server side validations happen here and PaymentGateway project calls into this directly.
+This project is also responsible to call the persistance layer to read/write data from data store.
 ### 4. Repository
 This project is responsible for interacting with persistance store.
 For the sake of this exercise, the persistance store is just a ConcurrentDictionary.
 ### 5. ServiceTests